 HCTF: Initiated with a Sense of Duty

-In the immediate days after of 9.11, Wendeen headed to downtown Manhattan to volunteer her services.
-She counseled displaced lawyers and businesses in Lower Manhattan, as they assessed their options; residence and career relocations, and management of their legal affairs.
+In the immediate days after of 9.11, Wendeen headed to downtown Manhattan to volunteer her services, a natural inclination that joined her sense of duty with more personal concerns for displaced lawyers and businesses in Lower Manhattan, as they assessed their options; residence and career relocations, and management of their legal affairs.

-Following President George W. Bush's visit to New York, Wendeen brought her combined expertise as a due diligence expert in government assignments to the table.
+Following President George W. Bush's visit to New York, Wendeen brought her knowledge of the legal profession and her growing expertise as a due diligence expert in government assignments to the table.
 She began to recruit and vet lawyers and law firms for disaster recovery legal matters .
 Her legal consultancy provided pro bono executive counseling and attorney/law firm recommendations to businesses damaged or destroyed in downtown Manhattan.

-Eager to refine her increasingly unique understanding of the types of legal issues that arise in the face of catastrophic events, she traveled overseas to meet with her growing contacts in government.
-She visited hotbeds of terrorism in the United Kingdom, Israel, and India among others.
+Eager to refine her increasingly unique understanding of the types of legal issues that arise in the face of catastrophic events, she traveled overseas visiting hotbeds of terrorism in the United Kingdom, Israel, and India among others, and grew her contacts in government and the worldwide legal marketplace. l profession law,

-In 2002, following the death of Wendeen's father, she converted her post 9/11 volunteer assistance- a legal affairs crisis counseling program, to a formalized role; engaged as the steward of legal affairs crisis counseling and attorney and counsel vetting services; working with high level government officials.
-HCTF focuses on securing highly specialized legal talent and law firm counsel in the aftermath of incidents of violence and natural disasters.
+In 2002, following the death of her father, she converted her post 9/11 volunteer assistance- a legal affairs crisis counseling program, to a formalized role; engaged as the steward of legal affairs crisis counseling and attorney and counsel vetting services; she worked closely with high-level government officials.
+Today HCTF focuses on securing highly specialized legal talent and law firm counsel for top-level government appointments and on special attorney and law firm vetting assignments in the aftermath of incidents of violence and natural disasters.

 HCTF Grows and Matures

 During the Obama era, Hope's Champion Task Force grew its expertise and global operations; assisting governments and citizens in America, American allies, and friends of America--around the world -- frequently on overseas soil.
-She treats this work as a labor of love and a tribute to her father's nearly lifelong commitment to public service
+She treats this work as a labor of love and a tribute to her father's nearly lifelong commitment to public service.
+Wendeen's commitment to these activities is as important to her as her commercial endeavors.

 Wendeen Eolis Loves New York City!